cartant/devtools-example/readme.md

 ## Debugging it

-Debugging the DevTool usually involves logging messages to the console.
-Which can be confusing, as there is more than one console:
+Debugging a DevTools extension usually involves logging messages to the console.
+Which can be confusing, as there are multiple consoles:

 * Logging performed within the content script is written to the application's console.
 * Logging performed within the background script is written to the background page's console - which can be accessed by clicking the extension's 'background page' link on the `chrome://extensions` page.
 Clicking that link will open a DevTools window for the background page.